brianhouse/art_and_code/assignments/02_nonlinear_narrative/description.md

 print('hello world!')
 ```

 Save `test.js` on your desktop.
 Using the Terminal or Command Prompt, navigate to the desktop.
-Now type `node test.js`.
+Now type `node test.js` to run your program.
 Experiment with conditionals, functions, and variables as discussed below.

 When you're ready to start this project:
 - Download and unzip the [template](template.zip)